IWRG La Jaula del Honor

 La Jaula del Honor (Spanish for "The Cage of Honor") was a major professional wrestling event produced by the International Wrestling Revolution Group (IWRG), that took place on February 17, 2011, at Arena Naucalpan in Naucalpan, State of Mexico.
 The title of the event, La Jaula del Honor, referred to the main event match, a steel cage match that involved three, three-man teams contested under elimination rules.
-A wrestler would "escape" the match by climbing up the side of the cage and out, with the last remaining wrestler in the cage, along with his team mates. being deemed the loser of the match.
+A wrestler would "escape" the match by climbing up the side of the cage and out, with the last remaining wrestler in the cage, along with his teammates. being deemed the loser of the match.
 The three factions in the main event represented three different professional wrestling promotions, IWRG represented by Los Oficiales (Oficial 911, Oficial AK-47 and Oficial Fierro), Perros del Mal, represented by Bestia 666, Damian 666 and Halloween and Asistencia Asesoria y Administracion (AAA) represented by Los Psycho Circus (Monster Clown, Murder Clown and Psycho Clown).
 In all cases the "inter-promotional rivalry" was based on storylines and not actual animosity.